 To this end the Academy was organized in April of 1907, a constitution drafted and officers elected.
-The first annual meeting was held at the University of Minnesota, December 5 and 6, 1907.
+The first annual meeting was held at the University of Minnesota, December 5, and 6, 1907.

 The papers and proceedings of the first annual meeting were published in 1908 under the subtitle Taxation.
 The second annual meeting considered papers relating to the commonwealth of Minnesota, published in volume II.
 The third annual meeting dealt with some problems of Municipal Government.
+The fourth annual meeting dealt with the three social problems: The Criminal, A Pure Water Supply and Workmen's Compensation.